Education Spectrum offers a full range of diagnostic & developmental assessments and services for children, adolescents & young adults

 - In depth review of developmental history and current concerns with parents/guardian

-- Administration of the appropriate module of the Autism Diagnostic Observation Schedule(ADOS)- the most widely accepted diagnostic tool for all levels of ASD
+- Administration of the appropriate module of the Autism Diagnostic Observation Schedule-2 (ADOS-2)- the most widely accepted diagnostic tool for all levels of ASD

-- Administration to parents, teacher and client(if appropriate)of relevant rating scales, covering adaptive living skills, social skills, behavioral issues, educational/learning concerns and other areas
+- Administration to parents, teacher and client(when appropriate) of relevant rating scales, covering adaptive living skills, social skills, behavioral issues, educational/learning concerns and other areas

 - School observation